Writing Instruction for the Age of AI Workshop

 Impact & Feedback

-We have delivered this workshop across the world:
+We have delivered this workshop across the world, including:

-These experiences speak to how our workshop can be an important first step in developing AI literacy, ensuring that core writing skills not only survive but thrive in the age of AI.
+Ultimately, our goal is for educators to leave our workshops clear eyed on both the opportunities, and challenges, associated with AI use in K12 settings.
+In doing so, we hope to ensure that core writing skills not only survive but thrive in the age of AI.
 Reach out if you’d like more information on bringing our workshop to your school.

 More To Explore